sravangit/SQS_Project/readme.txt

 ## How to build the project into local machine

 1. First clone the project into IDE from GitHub using url https://github.com/sravangit/sqsproject.git
-2. a sample video to clone the github repository into eclipse IDE https://www.youtube.com/watch?v=LPT7v69guVY
-3. if using chrome, internet explorer or firefox clear cache, sessions and cookies before running the tests
+2. Import the project as Git -> Projects from Git -> Existing local repository -> select the cloned project 3 a sample video to clone the github repository into eclipse IDE https://www.youtube.com/watch?v=LPT7v69guVY 4 if using chrome, internet explorer or firefox clear cache, sessions and cookies before running the tests

 ## to run a project from maven command
 1. to run the test on chrome open testng.xml file and change the parameter name="browserName" with value="chrome" or if IE then change value="ie" or firefox change value="firefox".